Society doesn’t talk enough about erectile dysfunction.

 The veins in your penis will constrict, which helps you maintain your erection.

-At the end of your erection, the blood vessels in your penis constrict, which allows the extra blood to flow back out into your body.
+At the end of your erection, the blood vessels in your penis start to relax to allow the extra blood to flow back out into your body.

 Erectile dysfunction can happen at any stage in the erection process.